Mahle, Reds beat Pirates 3-2, complete 4-game sweep

 CINCINNATI (AP) — Tyler Mahle struck out 10, Kyle Farmer delivered another key hit and the Cincinnati Reds beat the Pittsburgh Pirates 3-2 Sunday for a four-game sweep.

-Nick Castellanos added a double and scored as playoff-chasing Cincinnati continued its dominance of the Pirates, improving to 9-1 against them this season, including 7-0 at Great American Ball Park.
-Dating to last season, the Reds have won 13 of 14 games from Pittsburgh, and 12 straight at home.
+Nick Castellanos added a double and scored as playoff-chasing Cincinnati continued its dominance of the Pirates, improving to 9-1 against them this season.
+Dating to last season, the Reds have won 13 of 14 games from Pittsburgh.

 Mahle (9-3) allowed six hits without walk in seven innings.
 He pitched seven innings for just the third time this season.